You MUST find the time…

 As you improve your numbers, you gain confidence, motivation, and the momentum it takes to keep going.

 That’s why I include a songwriting game in the Speed Songwriting System that allows you to…

 - Apply game theory to motivate yourself to write (and get a gambler’s high with your songwriting wins AND losses)

 - Measure your songwriting output, so you know exactly how many songs you’re writing and how long it takes

 - Push the pleasure button in your brain, so you’re pumped up to write another song

 Why is Speed Important?

-Because your time is important.
-Once it's gone, you don't get it back.
+Because your time is important, you don’t get it back once it’s gone.

 You’re already writing at a speed.